Switched Outlet Wiring Diagrams

 The source neutral remains pigtailed to the neutral on the receptacle and the new neutral wire is added to the splice.
 Likewise, the new ground wire is spliced into the circuit at the receptacle.
 The red wire from the switch is connected directly to the hot terminal on the outlet.

-At the switch, the black wire is connected to the bottom terminal and the red wire is connected to the top terminal.
+At the switch, the black wire is connected to the input and the red wire is connected to the output.
 The neutral wire in the new switch box is capped with a wire nut unless it's needed for a smart switch or timer.

 With this arrangement, all the other receptacles are wired directly to the hot source and the switch controls the middle outlet only.
 The white neutral wire in the new switch box complies with NEC 2011 requirements.